Larry-Cui/notebook/docs/index.md

 Thanks to [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material){:target="\_blank"}, I can have my blog laid out in a nice format.

 This is a small place to put together my notes, summaries and other posts.
-I've not been intending to share them with others, but if you happen to find this place, thank you for pause for a few seconds to read these posts and know a little bit more about me.
+I was not intending to share them with others, but if you happen to find this place, thank you for your pausing for a few seconds to read any posts and know a little bit more about me.

 In case our paths don’t cross again, good afternoon, good evening, and good night!